Ernie Schaaf: Career

-Schaaf weighed 200–210 lb in his prime which was average in that era.
+Schaaf weighed 200–210 lb in his prime which was typical for a heavyweight in that era (175 pounds and up).
 In the 1930s he went 2 wins, 1 loss with Tommy Loughran, easily outpointed two future heavyweight world champions in Max Baer in their first fight in 1930 and James J. Braddock in 1931.
 He also outpointed future title challengers Young Stribling and Tony Galento in 1932.

 During a second fight with Baer, on 31 August 1932, Schaaf suffered a severe beating and knockout in the final round, hitting the mat two seconds before the final bell, which saved him from an official knockout - Baer won on points.
 It took several minutes for Schaaf to be revived.
 Schaaf complained of headaches thereafter, and some observers believe that he suffered brain damage.

+Six months later, on 10 February 1933, Schaaf fought Heavyweight contender Primo Carnera, in a bout that would earn Carnera a heavyweight title shot if he won.
+Schaaf entered as a slight favorite.
+The bout was held at Madison Square Garden in New York City.

-Six months later, on 10 February 1933, Schaaf fought the huge (more than 250 lb) Primo Carnera, and suffered a knockout loss in the 13th round of 15.
-He fell into a coma, and was rushed to the hospital to undergo surgery.
-He died on Valentine's Day.
-An autopsy revealed that Schaaf had meningitis, a swelling of the brain, and he was still recovering from a severe case of influenza when he entered the ring with Carnera.
+Schaaf lost by KO in round 13.
+He left the ring unconscious and died four days later.
+An autopsy revealed that Schaaf had meningitis, a swelling of the brain, and was still recovering from a severe case of influenza which had briefly hospitalized him during his training camp.

+Legacy

+The cause of Ernie Schaaf's death has been a point of contention for many years.
+Despite Carnera's knockout of Ernie Schaaf, and Schaaf's documented poor health before the bout, one narrative portrays Schaaf as never having recovered from a knockout by Max Baer six months earlier.
+A framing echoed in Cinderella Man (2005), “Max Baer's killed two men in the ring.”
+In The Harder They Fall (1956), Max Baer (essentially playing himself) is upset about not getting credit, and says, "Your joker tapped him.
+I did the work and he gets the glory.
+I don't like it."

+In The Harder They Fall (1956) a character similar to Schaaf named 'Gus Dundee' is portrayed by boxer Pat Cominskey, who was inducted into the New Jersey Boxing Hall of Fame in 2006.